How to Practice Voluntary Control

 Members must follow VCCI-CISPR 32 “Technical Requirements” established by the VCCI Council for the requirements including limits of disturbance generated by MME, measurement methods, and measurement facilities.
 A member shipping MME shall in advance measure emissions from the subject equipment in accordance with VCCI-CISPR 32 using the measurement facilities registered to the VCCI Council and, upon confirming the compliance with the disturbance limits, shall compile a test report prior to shipment.

 - Registration of Compliance

-Note: It takes about one week to issue an electrical acceptance of "Comformity Verification Report".
+Note: It takes approximately one week to issue the “Acceptance of Conformity Report.”

-Translation: This is a Class A product.
-In a domestic environment this product may cause radio inferference in which case the user may be required to take corrective actions.
+This is a Class A equipment.
+Operation of this equipment in a residential environment could cause radio interference.
+In such a case, the user may be required to take corrective actions.

-- Equipment which is subject to, or under review of being subject to other standards or laws equivalent in objective to these regulations in Japan, even if it fits under the definition above for ITE.
-This includes all radio equipment with primary functions of radio transmission and reception as stipulated in Radio Law or in-vehicle ITEs, and equipment stipulated in the Electric Appliance and Material Control Law, such as household electrical appliances, radio and television broadcast receivers.
+- MME subject to other standards or laws equivalent in objective to this document in Japan, even if the definition of MME applies.
+Such MME includes all radio-only equipment whose primary function is radio transmission and reception as stipulated in the Radio Law as well as electrical appliances stipulated in the Electrical Appliance and Material Safety Law.

-- ITE whose power consumption is 6 nW or less.
+- MME whose power consumption is 6 nW or less.

 Companies and organizations that support the objectives of the Council and wish to participate and cooperate in voluntary control are required to first become a member of the Council.
 Said companies and organizations should first submit a "Membership Application" form to the Council Secretariat.
 If you would like to be a member, please refer to the Membership Guide and Membership Application Page.